 - Images can only be imported from the system disk.
-You cannot import images from data disks. - Image import does not support the use of multiple network interfaces or IPv6 addresses. - Passwords must be 8 ~ 30 characters in length and contain three types of characters (uppercase, lowercase, numbers, and special characters). - It is recommended that you install the XEN and KVM virtualization platform drivers.
+You cannot import images from data disks. - Image import does not support the use of multiple network interfaces or IPv6 addresses. - Passwords must be 8 ~ 30 characters in length and contain three types of characters (uppercase or lowercase letters, digits, and special characters). - It is recommended that you install the XEN and KVM virtualization platform drivers.

-Importing images using the ECS Management Console
+Import images using the ECS Management Console